Majestic CEO Tal Evans continues his discussion on the pros and cons of organisations outsourcing their IT support.

 Research from Deloitte shows that more than 50% of Australian businesses are outsourcing some, or all, of their IT operations.
 Has your organisation considered the benefits of strategic outsourcing?

-Whereas Australia’s news media has traditionally spotlighted the negative impact of outsourcing offshore, there is an increasing trend of Australian companies instead turning to domestic suppliers to leverage the additional expertise, skills and experience that they don’t have in-house.
+Whereas Australia’s news media has traditionally spotlighted the negative impact of outsourcing offshore, there is an increasing trend of Australian companies instead of turning to domestic suppliers to leverage the additional expertise, skills and experience that they don’t have in-house.